DavidNorrestam/martyparty/README.md

 ### Plant Data Preprocessing

-The app uses preprocessed plant data to improve iNaturalist API query reliability.
+The app uses preprocessed plant data to improve performance and reliability.
 When you update plant data files in `static/`, run the preprocessing script:

 ```sh
 npm run preprocess
 ```

-This script:
+This script performs the following tasks:
-- Cleans Latin names (removes variety/cultivar notation like `subsp.`, `var.`, `f.`)
+- **Name Cleaning**: Removes variety/cultivar notation (like `subsp.`, `var.`, `f.`, cultivar names in quotes)
-- Removes cultivar names in quotes
+- **Synonym Resolution**: Queries WFO Plant List API to detect synonyms and replace them with accepted names
-- Queries WFO Plant List API to detect synonyms and replace them with accepted names
+- **Image Fetching**: Fetches photo URLs from iNaturalist API (taxon photos and observation photos separately)
-- Generates preprocessed files in `static/preprocessed/` with a `searchName` field optimized for iNaturalist
+- Generates preprocessed files in `static/preprocessed/` with optimized data for the quiz

 **How synonym resolution works:**
 - **True synonyms** (outdated names) are replaced with current accepted names